kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 Intros -- get audience feel

-This talk is a departure for me; I'm used to talking about code.
+This talk is about this room.
+It's a departure for me; I'm used to talking about code.
 But for the past year or so, as I worked on the REST API project, I've been thinking a lot about what WordPress is for, and what WordPress actually does.

 ---
 <!-- .slide: data-background="url('../democratizing-software/images/democratizing-publishing-slack.png')" data-state="solid-bg" data-background-position="center" data-background-size="cover" -->